South Platte River

 Techniques and Tips:

-• Nymphing: Small midge patterns and nymphs fished deep are highly effective on the South Platte.
+• Nymphing: Use small midge patterns and nymphs fished deep for consistent success.

-• Dry Fly Fishing: During the summer months, caddis and mayfly imitations can produce explosive dry fly action.
+• Dry Fly Fishing: Caddis and mayfly imitations can trigger explosive dry fly action during the summer months.

-• Float Fishing: The Dream Stream section near Spinney Mountain Ranch is a popular spot for float fishing, allowing anglers to cover more water and access prime holding lies.
+• Float Fishing: The Dream Stream section near Spinney Mountain Ranch is ideal for float fishing, allowing access to prime holding areas.

 Roaring Fork River

-The Roaring Fork River is a freestone stream that runs through the picturesque valleys of Aspen and Basalt.
-This river is renowned for its healthy population of wild rainbow and brown trout, with some fish exceeding 20 inches in length.
+Flowing through the picturesque valleys of Aspen and Basalt, the Roaring Fork River is a freestone stream known for its healthy population of wild rainbow and brown trout.
+Anglers can expect to find fish exceeding 20 inches in length.

 Techniques and Tips:

-• Dry Fly Fishing: Attractor patterns and terrestrials can be highly productive during the summer months.
+• Dry Fly Fishing: Attractor patterns and terrestrials work well, especially in the summer months.

 • Nymphing: Small midge and mayfly patterns fished deep are effective year-round.

-• Wade Fishing: The Roaring Fork offers excellent wade fishing opportunities, allowing anglers to access prime holding lies and undercut banks.
+• Wade Fishing: The Roaring Fork offers excellent wade fishing opportunities, letting anglers access prime holding lies and undercut banks.

 Fryingpan River